HOW DOES CONTINENTAL RIFTING INITIATE?

 Understanding the physical and chemical processes that form the Earth's lower continental crust--and how that material evolves--is central to understanding Earth structure, dynamics, chemistry and seismology.
 We are undertaking a detailed petrochronological investigation of the Ivrea-Verbano Zone--the archetypal section of lower continental crust.

 Collaborators: Brad Hacker (UCSB)

 CHARACTERIZING THE NOBLE GAS SYSTEMATICS OF SUBDUCTION

+The release of volatiles during subduction is one of the most important processes to have shaped the Earth and it continues to mediate processes that sustain the planet’s long-term habitability.
+Water and gases released from subducting tectonic plates initiate magmatism, leading to explosive volcanic activity, metallogenesis and the formation of new continental crust.
+Remarkably, despite these important implications, the physical and chemical mechanisms responsible for processing volatiles during subduction are not understood.
 Owing to their unreactive nature, the noble gases have the potential to trace the pathways of volatile transport during subduction.
-Toward this aim, I am studying the noble gas systematics of metamorphic rocks exhumed from subduction zones.
+Toward this aim, we are studying the noble gas systematics of metamorphic rocks exhumed from subduction zones.
 Such rocks provide unique insight into the physical and chemical processes that control the release and movement of fluids from the downgoing slab.